hernantz/blog/content/privileged-victimhood.md

 Consider a case where a group of workers asks for free coffee at the office, nobody would claim that it is an inalienable human right, and it is an obligation for the company to provide it, it's resolution is left as a private affair.
 But in the case for identity politics, is a different story, the privileges being demanded are not to be questioned.
 Of course they are not referred as privileges, but as social justice or historical compensations or human rights, they are a public affair, thus making them prone to be used as a platform by politicians to get to power and liberate the oppressed.

 A less controversial example could be extended maternity leaves, which might be a way for a company to attract more valuable female workers, from their competition.
 This is a privilege that company can offer, it might or might not work, but it is a risk that is contained within the walls of that organization.

+It is through tolerance of experimentation that a society can learn what ideas work and which ones don't.
+Tolerance is a pillar of a free society, where there are no artificial impediments for anyone to live according to their beliefs, their sexuality or ideologies, or run these kind of experiments.

 The morality or effectiveness of these ideas should not be censored, but fought with logical arguments and/or tested in real life.
 After all, opinions also compete in a market of ideas and speeches.